Rockies put struggling Story (shoulder) on DL

 Pat Valaika is starting at shortstop Thursday night against the Dodgers.

-Manager Bud Black decided to activate Hoffman, one of the team's prized prospects, and give another few days rest to Anderson, who tweaked his left knee in his last start.
+Manager Bud Black decided to activate Hoffman, one of the team's prized prospects, and give another few days of rest to Anderson, who tweaked his left knee in his last start.
 Anderson is scheduled to start Saturday.